Rev. Laura McLeod – Pastor

 I am delighted to be serving Brookfield Congregational Church since November 2016.
 I have been an ordained minister in the United Church of Christ since graduating from Andover Newton Theological School in 1989.
 I have had the privilege of serving churches in Massachusetts, Connecticut, and Wisconsin.
 I have been a member of the American Pastoral Counseling Association and worked as a counselor as well as a church pastor.
 I was drawn to Brookfield UCC because of its mission focus and desire to remain vital.

 I am originally from the Chicago area and a diehard Chicago Cub fan.
 I live in Elkhorn where my husband Scott serves the First Congregational UCC.
-We have two children – Ruth, who is about to graduate from college and go on to grad school, and Henry, who is in High School.
+We have two children – Ruth, who is about to graduate from college and go on to grad school, and Henry, who is going to college.
 Aside from work, I enjoy theatre and dance and crafting.

 Marilyn Cummins – Pastoral Assistant for Congregational Life